Eating Disorders: Mental And Physical Health

 How is an eating disorder treated?

 Eating disorders can be treated in various ways.
-Therapy and medication are common approaches.
+Therapy and medication are common approaches to treating eating disorders.

 Types of therapy include the following: